jwinarske/rkboot/README.rst

 Currently the build system can only produce images usable on SD or eMMC chips, not for SPI flash itself.
 This is probably for the best since right now levinboot is not considered production-ready yet and as such it makes sense to store the critical part on easily-removed/-disabled storage in case it breaks.

-Configure the build with :cmdargs:`--elfloader-spi --embed-elfloader`.
+Configure the build with :cmdargs:`--elfloader-spi --embed-elfloader` in addition to your choice of preferred compression formats (you need at least one).
 This will produce :output:`levinboot.img` and :output:`levinboot-usb.bin` that are self-contained in the sense that they don't require another stage to be loaded after them by the mask ROM.

 You can test it over USB (see above for basic steps) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot.img` to sector 64 on SD/eMMC for use in self-booting.

-After DRAM init, this will read the first 16MiB of SPI flash on SPI interface 1 (which is the entire chip on a RockPro64 or Pinebook Pro; FIXME: this is unnecessarily slow, since usually only a part is needed, and decompression does not need to wait for the entirety to be loaded), and will decompress the payload blob from it.
+After DRAM init, this will asynchronously read up to 16MiB of SPI flash on SPI interface 1 (which is the entire chip on a RockPro64 or Pinebook Pro) as needed, and will decompress the payload blob from it.
-The flash contents after the end of _`The Payload Blob` are not used by levinboot.
+The flash contents after the end of _`The Payload Blob` are not used by levinboot and may be used for a root file system.

 See the notes about _`The Payload Blob` for general advice on how to create it.